cornell-zhang/catalyst2018/lab2/README.md

 - Workstation with black USB cable
 - Arduino cheat sheet

-Take a look at the mobile robotic platform and try to identify each of the parts of the robot when your group gets one.
-Diagrams of the top-view and front-view of the robot are shown in Figures 1 and 2, respectively, while Figure 3 shows a diagram of the prototyping board.
+Take a look at the mobile robotic platform and try to identify each part of the robot when your group gets one.
+Diagrams of the top-view and front-view of the robot are shown in Figures 1 and 2 respectively.
+Figure 3 shows a diagram of the prototyping board.

 <a href="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/RobotTop.png" target="_blank">Link to image of top view of robot</a>